nextcloud/documentation/admin_manual/configuration_server/theming.rst

    users get up and running in no time.
 If you are interested in our advanced branding & support subscription, `contact our sales team <https://nextcloud.com/enterprise/>`_.

-The theming-app supports to change the URLs to the mobile apps (Android & iOS) that is shown when the webinterface is opened on one of those devices.
+The theming app supports to change the URLs to the mobile apps (Android & iOS) that is shown when the webinterface is opened on one of those devices.
 Then there was a header shown, that redirects the user to the app in the app store.
 By default this redirects to the Nextcloud apps.
 In some cases it is wanted that this